-In 2011, 42% of our product revenue came from the sale of UPS systems, 36% from the sale of CPS solutions and 22% from the sale of infrastructure solutions.
+In 2012, 57% of our product revenue came from the sale of UPS products, and 43% from the sale of modular infrastructure solutions.

 We are headquartered in Austin, Texas, with international offices in the United Kingdom, Germany, and China.

 We believe a number of underlying macroeconomic trends place Active Power in a strong position to be one of the leading providers of critical power protection.
 These trends include: